All Products

 Warning

-Memory reclamation by calling the drop_caches interface deletes page cache and the required dentries and inodes from the system, which may cause performance degradation during disk I /O operations.
+Memory reclamation by calling the drop_caches interface deletes page cache and the required dentries and inodes from the system, which may cause performance degradation during disk I/O operations.
+The kernel must re-read this data from disk on the next access, which can cause significant I/O and CPU overhead, especially for data under heavy use.
 Exercise caution when you reclaim memory based on your business requirements.

-The following operations release only unused objects.
-Dirty page objects in the memory are not released until the objects are written to a disk.
-To release dirty page objects from the memory, run the sync command to write the dirty page objects from the memory to a disk and then call the drop_caches interface to clear the page cache.
+The following operations release only clean (already written to disk) cached data.
+Dirty pages in memory are not released until they are written to disk.
+To release dirty pages from memory, run the sync command to write the dirty pages from memory to disk and then call the drop_caches interface to clear the page cache.
 This way, you can release more memory.

 • Release the page cache.